superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

 We also recommend using a text editor with good TypeScript support like [Visual Studio Code](https://code.visualstudio.com/) for development.

-## Building Superpowers and Superpowers Game
+## Building Superpowers core and systems

 In a terminal, run the following commands: